ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ```
 invert(bear)
 ```
 Basically, the code above calls the new function on a specific image (in this case, referenced by the variable `bear`).
+Finally, don't forget to add a line of code to actually show the new image.
 When you now run the code, your result should look similar to this.

 <p align="center">
 ![](/images/labs/images/PIL/invertedbear.jpg){:height="300px"}